tkrabel/bamboolib/plugins/README.md

 ## How to permanently add my plugin to bamboolib?

+3 things you should know about how plugins work:
-__Plugins are added to bamboolib after you execute the plugin code.__
+- __Plugins are added to bamboolib after you execute the plugin code.__

-__That means:__
-If you add a plugin, it will be available as long as the Python kernel is running.
+- If you add a plugin, it will be available as long as the Python kernel is running.

-If you restart your Python kernel, the plugin will no longer be available.
+- If you restart your Python kernel, the plugin will no longer be available.

-__How to permanently add your plugin to bamboolib?__
+Therefore, there are __multiple alternatives__ how to permanently add your plugin:
-There are __many options__.
-You just need to make sure that the __plugin code is executed__.
-Here are some of the most popular options:

-- Put the plugin code into a Python file in the IPython auto startup folder which is located in your home directory at `~/.ipython/profile_default/startup` This code is run by IPython every time you start a new Jupyter Python kernel.
+1. Put the plugin code into a Python file in the IPython auto startup folder which is located in your home directory at `~/.ipython/profile_default/startup` This code is run by IPython every time you start a new Jupyter Python kernel.
-- Put the plugin code into a Python package and import the package at the top of your Jupyter Notebook.
+2. Put the plugin code into a Python package and quickly import the package at the top of your Jupyter Notebook.
 For example, you can quickly create a new Python package with pyscaffold [pyscaffold](https://github.com/pyscaffold/pyscaffold).
 You might also want to upload your own plugin package to a private or public GitHub repository and collaborate with others to make sure that you will always have the best plugins available for your use case.
+3. Combine the alternatives 1. and 2. via adding the import to your package to the IPython auto-import.
-- Just add the plugin code at the top of your Jupyter Notebook.
-This is a little bit clunky but it would work.
+4. Just add the plugin code at the top of your Jupyter Notebook.
+This is a little bit clunky to do it for every new notebook but it would work.

 Do you have __another idea__ on how to always execute your plugins?
 Let us know via the issues.
 Your approach might be helpful to others as well :)